Centrum-IntelliPhysics/Time-stepper/README.md

 We use state-of-the-art NOs, including **RandONets**, and compare them with **DeepONets**, for efficient operator learning from data.

-We integrate **local Neural Operators (NOs)** with iterative numerical methods in the **Krylov subspace** to enable fixed-point computation, stability, and bifurcation analysis in nonlinear PDEs - without requiring closed-form equations.
+We integrate **local NOs** with iterative numerical methods in the **Krylov subspace** to enable fixed-point computation, stability, and bifurcation analysis in nonlinear PDEs - without requiring closed-form equations.
 All bypassing derivation of explicit equations and their numerical solution. 🔥

 <p align="center">